Table Of Contents

 The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hernia patch lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

-Free Case Evaluation: Again, if you had an infection, gastric ulcer, or other hernia mesh complications, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you have an infection, gastric ulcer, or other hernia mesh complications, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.